rahat2020/Build-Site-/README.md

-# Created A project with Tailwind CSS with React JS
+# Created A project with React JS and Tailwind CSS.

-Here is the live link [Create React App](https://build-site-with-tailwind.web.app/).
+Here is the live link [Build Site](https://build-site-with-tailwind.web.app/).

 ## Enjoy Coding.